ACM40960/project-LixuanLiu/README.md

 ![image](https://github.com/ACM40960/project-LixuanLiu/blob/main/pillow_version.png)

+### Editor

-The editor I choose is spyder.
-Choose the the tensorflow environment and install spyder
+The editor that I used is spyder (you can choose the editor you like).
+Choose the the tensorflow environment and install the editor

 ![image](https://github.com/ACM40960/project-LixuanLiu/blob/main/spyder.png)